etiennebravo/Database-Lookup/README.md

 # Features:
 - Frontend using JavaFX.
-- Backend using Java along with JDBC for database connectivity and SQL connections.
+- Backend using Java along with JDBC for database connectivity and SQL Operations.
 - Database used is PostgreSQL.

 # Libraries used: